mogita/monsts/README.md

 - Setup Docker and Docker Compose on your server
 - Setup a few CI/CD Variables
-- Run the Pipeline and enjoy your Mastodon instance!
+- Run the Pipeline and enjoy your Mastodon instance, both for creation and upgrade!
-- For future upgrades, change the version number in `Dockerfile.mastodon` and run the Pipeline

 # Guides